By Manos Angelakis

 Both Newspeak and Advertspeak are purposefully ambiguous and confusing, with a limited vocabulary that strips nuance and exact meaning inherent in the Common English Language in order to reduce the language’s function and limit awareness; thus facilitating the control of the thought-processes of the citizenry for the benefit of the few… add here Government or Corporation or Political Parties or Powerful Individuals… whoever can gain by ignorance and narrow mindedness.

-William Shakespeare would put it best about the blather nowadays filling the airwaves “is a tale told by an idiot, full of sound and fury, signifying nothing”.
+William Shakespeare could put it best about the blather nowadays filling the airwaves “ ‘t is a tale told by an idiot, full of sound and fury, signifying nothing”.
 (Macbeth)

 © September 2021 LuxuryWeb Magazine.
 All rights reserved.